The Death Watch

 A Mandalorian shock trooper stared down at him, smoking blaster rifle in hand.
 It's helmet was blue with a red symbol above its visor.
 “Jareor, aruetiise,” it said through distorted helm speakers and casually kicked the pistol out of Krig's hand.

-The rifle blast was lost in cacophony as bright lights streaked down across the night sky.
+The rifle blast was lost in the cacophony as bright lights streaked down across the night sky.
 Dropships of the Kyr’tsad were descending.
 The invasion had begun.